MyParcelCOM/docs/content/api/create-a-shipment/add-liability-coverage.md

 +++
-title = "Adding liability coverage" description = "How to add liability coverage to insure your parcel." weight = 4
+title = "Adding liability coverage" description = "How to add liability coverage to cover damage or loss of your parcel." weight = 4
 +++

-Liability coverage can be added to a shipment to insure valuable goods when sending them through the MyParcel.com API.
+Liability coverage can be added to a shipment to cover damage or loss of valuable goods when sending them through the MyParcel.com API.
 It is important to cover the contents of a package to their actual value.
 Because of this, whenever liability coverage is available for a contract, it will often be available for different "value groups", covering a higher value for a higher price.